kartoza/sawps/docs/src/user/manual/user-roles.md

         2. **Explore page map tab**: Can see all data on the map at property level for South Africa and filter by organisation, year and species etc.

-        3. **Explore page reports tab**: Can see all data on the sawps platform for all properties to property level, can filter by organisation, property and species, for all of South Africa.
+        3. **Explore page reports tab**: Can see all data on the SAWPS platform for all properties to property level, and can filter by organisation, property and species for all of South Africa.

-        4. **Explore page charts tab**: Can see all data on the sawps platform for all properties to property level, can filter by organisation, property and species, for all of South Africa.
+        4. **Explore page charts tab**: Can see all data on the SAWPS platform for all properties to property level, and can filter by organisation, property and species for all of South Africa.

         5. **Data upload**: Can upload property and species data if they are part of an organisation.

-        6. **Automated reporting**: All types of report available for South Africa as per filtering by user.
+        6. **Automated reporting**: All types of reports available for South Africa as per filters applied by the user.

-        7. **Download csv of data from filtered table**: Can download all types of report available for South Africa as per filtering by user.
+        7. **Download CSV of data from filtered table**: Can download all types of reports available for South Africa as per filters applied by the user.

-        8. **Download charts image**: Can download all types of charts available for South Africa as per filtering by user.
+        8. **Download charts image**: Can download all types of charts available for South Africa as per filters applied by the user.

 9. **Site administrator**: A SANBI staff member with superuser access to all functionality on the site and the Django admin page.